 Magnetic center is a reference position which is determined as the location of the rotor in the stator where no axial forces are generated by the magnetic fields.
-The motor has been assembled at the WEG EM factory so that the rotor will operate at the magnetic center when the shaft is axially-centered between the bearings as shown in Figure 10-2.
-The magnetic center may be accurately verified using the following procedure.
+The magnetic center may be accurately verified using the following procedure and Figure 10-2.